nesi/hpc_training/_lessons/001-architecture.md

 ---
-layout: post
+layout: page
 title: Overview of Kupe architecture
+permalink: /kupe/
 ---

 You will learn about Kupe's architecture and how it differs from FitzRoy in terms of hardware.

 ## Overview